jtablesaw/tablesaw/docs/userguide/ml/Uber K Means.md

 Plot.show(ScatterPlot.create("centroids", centTable, "lon", "lat"));
  ```

- We now have a reasonable assessment of where idled Uber drivers should congregated as they wait for their next pickup: the centroids of our 5 regions.
+ We now have a reasonable assessment of where idled Uber drivers should congregated as they wait for their next pickup: the centroids of our 4 regions.

  <p align="center">
  <img src="https://github.com/jbsooter/tablesaw/blob/38172eaece582d581421fe1a5e5e30e31bd8a4b3/docs/userguide/images/ml/k_means/Uber_NYC_K4.png" width="446.875" height = "343.75"><img src="https://github.com/jbsooter/tablesaw/blob/cdcb0c6d16437a6fa1ed8b771ddeddb418ad8d5a/docs/userguide/images/ml/k_means/Centroids_K_4.png" width="446.875" height = "343.75">
 </p>

 So far in our analysis, we have sought to develop a general recommendation for where a driver should idle irrespective of the day of the week or time of the day.
-Now, let's look at how these factors influence the ideal location.
+Now, let's look at how day of week and time of day impact customer pickup requests.
+For brevity, I will use k=5 for all of these scenarios.
+In practice, one would ideally generate an Elbow curve for each subset of the data.

 **Late Night (11 pm-5 am)**